tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 Redis/常见问题/使用常见问题_intl_en.md

 ### Can TencentDB for Redis be managed with visual tools such as Redis Desktop Manager?
 You can perform OPS and management operations in the TencentDB for Redis console.
 If you need to use a visual tool, use a CVM instance as a jump server to provide an access address for Redis Desktop Manager.

-### Will my business be interrupted during capacity expansion and reduction?
+### Will my business be interrupted during scaling?
-- Redis 2.8 Standard Architecture: there will be a momentary disconnection during capacity expansion and reduction.
+Momentary disconnections during scaling of different editions of TencentDB for Redis are as describe below:
+- During scale-up, if the expanded capacity exceeds the remaining capacity of a single server, the cluster will perform sharding or migrate nodes, and a momentary business disconnection will occur; otherwise, no disconnections will occur.
-- Editions other than Redis 2.8 Standard Architecture: there will be a momentary disconnection during capacity reduction.
+- During scale-out, the number of nodes in the cluster will be increased, and a momentary business disconnection will occur.
-- Editions other than Redis 2.8 Standard Architecture: there will not be disconnections during capacity expansion (except for blocking commands such as BLPOP).
+- During scale-in, node repossession will cause node migration in the cluster, and a momentary business disconnection will occur.
+- During scale-down, no momentary business disconnections will occur.

 ### How do I add a monitoring alarm?
 This can be implemented through custom monitoring and alarming.
-For more information, please see [Monitoring and Alarming](https://intl.cloud.tencent.com/document/product/239/34589).
+For more information, see [Monitoring and Alarming](https://intl.cloud.tencent.com/document/product/239/34589).

 ### Do I need to purchase different instances for selecting 0-15 databases?
 No. Multiple databases can be set on one Standard Architecture or Cluster Architecture instance.